gutamuw/leWeb/README.md

-It automatically creates/updates a PR when you push to main The PR contains version bump and changelog updates When you merge the PR, it automatically creates a GitHub release No local commands needed - it's all automated via GitHub Actions
+It automatically creates/updates a PR when you push to main The PR contains version bump and changelog updates
+No local commands needed - it's all automated via GitHub Actions

 ### Breaking Changes